CryptracSolutions/cryptrac/docs/phase-prompt-for-Claude.md

    - Update all existing usages when creating new components

 4. **Deliverables for this phase**:
-- Complete navigation system
+- Modal/Dialog system
-- Mobile navigation
-- User menu components
+- Sheet/Drawer components
+- Tooltip/Popover system
+- Overlay management utilities

 ## Important Notes
 - DO NOT skip any steps in the phase